Asmar Latin Sani

-Asmar Latin Sani, from West Sumatra, was the suicide bomber who detonated the car bomb in the August 5 2003 Marriott Hotel bombing.
+Asmar Latin Sani (21 October 1976 – 5 August 2003) was the suicide bomber from West Sumatra who detonated a car bomb outside the lobby of the JW Marriott Hotel in Jakarta, Indonesia.
 His severed head was later found on the fifth floor of the building.

-Before the Marriott Hotel bombing Azhari Husin was known to have stayed with him, at his Bengkulu home on the island of Sumatra Indonesia.
+Before the bombing, Azahari Husin stayed with Asmar Latin Sani, at his home in Bengkulu on the island of Sumatra, Indonesia.